midoBB/Readeck/docs/src/en-US/opds.md

 ![Koreader catalog list](../img/koreader-2.webp)

-In this dialog replace the fields bellow with:
+In this dialog replace the fields below with:

 - https://readeck.example.com : `readeck-instance://opds`
 - alice: your username